Estimating Condition Number with Graph Neural Networks: Numerical Experiments

 For Scheme 1, where $\hat{\kappa}(\mathbf{A}) = |\mathbf{A}| \cdot 10^{\tilde{g}(\mathbf{A}; \theta^)}$, the learning task becomes $\tilde{g}(\mathbf{A}; \theta^) \approx \log_{10} |\mathbf{A}^{-1}|$.
-The runtime and accuracy of the competing methods are reported in \tablename~\ref{tab:norm_comparison1}.
-For both the 1-norm and 2-norm condition numbers, the GNN approach consistently outperforms the Hager–Higham methods and the exact approach in terms of the average runtime.
-The speedup of GNN over Hager-Higham approach is close to $9$–$11\times$.
-For the 1-norm condition number, GNN achieves lower $\overline{\mathrm{LRE}}$ and $\mathrm{LRE}_{\max}$ than the Hager–Higham method by an order of magnitude.
-For the 2-norm condition number, GNN is approximately $5$–$10\times$ faster than the Golub–Kahan method, while also achieving substantially smaller logarithmic relative errors.
-Across both norm types, GNN maintains $\overline{\mathrm{LRE}} < 0.5$ for all test samples.
-The two implementations of Hager–Higham show a constructive profile, while the version deployed in SciPy, though obtaining a slightly smaller $\mathrm{LRE}_{\max}$, achieves longer runtime and higher $\overline{\mathrm{LRE}}$, which is also observed in \tablename~\ref{tab:norm_comparison2}-that empirical results of Scheme 2.
+The runtime and accuracy of the competing methods are reported in \tablename~\ref{tab:norm_comparison}.
+Accordingly, on GPU, the GNN approach achieves consistently lower average runtimes than the Hager--Higham methods for 1-norm condition number estimation and than the exact approach by \texttt{torch.cond} for both 1-norm and 2-norm condition number estimation.
+On GPU, the average speedup of GNN over the Hager-Higham approach is close to $4\times$.
+For the 1-norm condition number, GNN under Scheme~1 achieves comparable $\overline{\mathrm{LRE}}$ and $\mathrm{LRE}_{\max}$ to the Hager-Higham method, whereas Scheme~2 leads to noticeably larger errors.
+For the 2-norm condition number, GNN under both prediction schemes achieve significantly lower $\overline{\mathrm{LRE}}$ and $\mathrm{LRE}_{\max}$ compared to Golub--Kahan method.
+According to the runtime, GNN is faster than the 30-iteration Golub--Kahan method, and GNN under Scheme~2 is also faster than the 10-iteration variant, while achieving substantially smaller logarithmic relative errors.
+Across both norm types, GNN under Scheme~1 maintains $\overline{\mathrm{LRE}} < 0.5$ for all test samples; for the 2-norm condition number, this also holds for Scheme~2.
+The Hager-Higham implementations show a contrasting profile: the SciPy variants (Higham-SciP with $t=2, 10$) obtain smaller $\mathrm{LRE}_{\max}$ but require longer runtimes.